 BayLegal thrives on our diversity and we are proud to be an equal opportunity employer.
 We are committed to building a culturally diverse workplace and strongly encourage women, LGBTQIA+ (Lesbian, Gay, Bisexual, Trans, Queer, Intersex, Asexual) and QTBIPOC (Queer, Trans, Black, Indigenous, and People of Color) individuals, veterans, persons with disabilities, individuals who have been impacted by the criminal justice system and persons from other underrepresented groups to apply.
 Review of applications will begin immediately and continue until the position is filled.
 Please email the following to our Human Resources Department firstname.lastname@example.org (1) cover letter including response to question below (no page limit), (2) resume, (3) at least 3 references, and (4) a writing sample.
 Please reference Health Consumer Center – Staff Attorney in the subject of your email.

 As part of your cover letter, please address the following:

-How do you think your personal background or experiences, professional or otherwise, have prepared you to: (1) serve our diverse client base effectively, (2) work effectively with colleagues from different backgrounds than your own, (3) acknowledge the systemic barriers that our clients face, and (4) contribute to our efforts to fight for racial justice?
-Feel free to think broadly about your response to this question, provide examples, and apply various aspects of your life and personal experiences.
+How do you think your experiences, professional or otherwise, prepared you to serve our diverse client base effectively, work effectively with colleagues from different backgrounds than your own, and to contribute to our commitment to humility, inclusion, and diversity?
+Feel free to think broadly about your response to this question, applying various aspects of your life and personal experiences.